-With a great variety of PLM solutions existing on the market, the number one question is - how does a fashion brand selects the right PLM for their business?
+With a great variety of PLM solutions existing on the market, the number one question is - how does a fashion brand select the right PLM for their business?

-In our ultimate guide we not only answering this question, we are also sharing some tips on how to implement a new PLM system and take the most out of it.
+In our ultimate guide we not only answer this question, but we will also share some tips on how to implement a new PLM system and make the most out of it.

 What is a Fashion PLM Software?

 Product Lifecycle Management (PLM) is an information management system that manages data during the development of the product from concept to manufacturing.
 The main purpose of the PLM solution is to provide a central place for managing the product lifecycle efficiently and cost-effectively.
 PLM tools are centered around the design, planning, testing, manufacturing, and marketing of the product.
 It also ensures good communication between departments and keeps everyone updated.

 In the fast-growing fashion business, PLMs are a must-have for small and large teams alike.
 Fashion brands are expected to continuously reinvent products and speed up time-to-market.

 PLM shows brands a holistic view of the entire product development process in one snapshot.
 It also provides brands with granular control over every part of product design and supplies real-life uniform data across the entire supply chain.